 Reading picture books builds a love of reading.
 It gives parents and children special time together sharing stories.
 Yes, I will suggest the best picture books of all time, but I also believe that ANY picture book you read with a child is best.
 Because it’s reading and it’s time together.

-Remember that anytime you can spend reading to your child counts!
+Remember that any time you can spend reading aloud to your child counts and builds important skills!
 When I read her stories, my oldest wiggled off my lap and ran laps around me.
 Instead of making her sit still, I started reading to her while she was eating.
 That worked much better for her.
-No, it wasn’t snuggle time but it still was enriching and important.
+No, it wasn’t snuggle time, but it still was enriching and important.

 Why read children’s stories?